▼

 You can’t expect an illustrator to draw something relevant if he doesn’t understand what you want.

 A good brief is a detailed brief.
 Don’t say things like: “do something cool”.
-Something might be “cool” for the artist but irrelevant for the article.
+Something might be “cool” for the artist but irrelevant for the article. - FOLLOW-UP so everybody respects the deadline.

 Keep in mind that you have to work in a time frame.